-Steve Wynn Resigns as CEO of Wynn Resorts Amid Sexual Misconduct Allegations
+Steve Wynn Resigns As CEO of Wynn Resorts Amid Sexual-Misconduct Allegations

 The board of Wynn Resorts Ltd. has appointed Matt Maddox, its current president, to replace Wynn as CEO, effective immediately.

-Wynn built some of the top casinos in Las Vegas – including the Mirage, Treasure Island and the Bellagio – and brought a new level of sophistication and grandeur to the Strip.
+Wynn built some of the top casinos in Las Vegas — including the Mirage, Treasure Island, and the Bellagio — and brought a new level of sophistication and grandeur to the Strip.
 The company said in a recent securities filing that if its visionary founder left the company, “our business may be significantly impaired.”
-However, according to Bloomberg, Wynn Resorts shares lost 19 percent following the sexual misconduct allegations.
+However, according to Bloomberg, Wynn Resorts shares lost 19 percent following the sexual-misconduct allegations.

 Wynn resigned as finance chair of the Republican National Committee a day after the Journal report was published.
 A longtime friend of President Trump, Wynn served as finance vice-chair of the Trump campaign and was elevated to the RNC position when Trump took office.